 However, most individuals have challenges with basic motions, excess weight, and calorie burning regularly.
 For most people, pull-ups and kettlebell snatch fall into the category of performance without any daily benefits.

 Max Trainer M6

-M6 offers efficient and effective calorie-burning workouts that could range from slow fat-burning to fast sugar burning.
+M6 offers efficient and effective calorie-burning workouts that could range from slow fat-burning to fast sugar-burning.

 Just like M3, it blends an elliptical orbit with stepper vertical motion.
-The Max Intelligence platform uses artificial intelligence to help you keep motivated and progressing toward your goal.
+The Max Intelligence platform uses artificial intelligence to help you keep motivated and progress toward your goal.
 It remembers what you have done in the past and what you should do now to reach your goal.